sreenathapps/atheleteDirectory/README.md

 If the given `countryId` is not found in the `country` table, raise `ResponseStatusException` with `HttpStatus.NOT_FOUND`.

-#### Sample Athlete object when its corresponding Country is deleted
+#### Sample Athlete objecwt when its corresponding Country is deleted

 ```json
 {